ldv-klever/klever/docs/dev_env_model_specs.rst

 Prepare the UDEMS
 -----------------

+.. note:: It works only for the development installation of Klever.

 Klever’s installation has several examples to try.
-One of those is a *Loadable kernel modules sample* preset.
+One of those is the *Loadable kernel modules sample* preset.
 Let us just simplify the :file:`job.json` of this sample a bit and start verification:

 .. code-block:: json